Sipping a cup of authentic kopi luwak in Bali

 BUDGET: Dewi Antara Homestay, Tanggal Merah Guest House, Umayuri Inn

 Any thoughts about coffee made from poop?
-Any thoughts of civet coffee price?
+Any thoughts on the civet coffee price?
 Could animal shit coffee be your bucket list coffee?
-Would you taste poop coffee Bali?
+Would you taste poop coffee in Bali?
 Are you an adventurous eater on your travels?